The lights are on

 Veteran Member - Level 13

-Episode 21 is available now.
-This week, Titus has some deals, and Dean shares his impressions of Marvel vs. Capcom 3.
-Break audio taken from music by Spoken.
+Episode 36 is available now.
+This week, Wes and Dean share their impressions of this year's E3.
+Break audio taken from music by Awolnation.